Guidelines for Meeting Participants

 - Identify yourself to the speakers, check who is the designated speaker for each paper and verify the title.
 Also check the pronunciation of the speaker's name and affiliation.

 - Check the condition of your meeting room, especially the audio-visual equipment.
 If assistance is required, call the number of the onsite A/V representative (provided on a printed sheet on the table).
 If a printed sheet is not provided, visit the Registration Desk for assistance, and be prepared to indicate which meeting room you are in and the session you are chairing.
 Find out what A/V equipment will be available.
 SIAM does not provide computers.
-The provided data projectors support both VGA and HDMI connections.
+The provided data projectors support HDMI connections.
 Presenters requiring an alternate connection must provide their own adapter.

 During the Session: